Mississippi Public Service Commission

 The Mississippi Public Service Commission (MPSC or PSC) is a government agency which regulates telecommunications, electric, gas, water and sewer utilities in the U.S. state of Mississippi.
+The commission was created in 1884 and in its early history was tasked with regulating various transport and telecommunications industries in the state.
+It assumed its current name in 1938 and was given jurisdiction over electric, gas, and water utilities in 1956.

-It is led by three commissioners, with one commissioner elected by voters in each of the state's three Supreme Court districts.
+The agency is led by three commissioners, with one commissioner elected by voters in each of the state's three Supreme Court districts.
 Commissioners are elected to four year terms in the general election of the same year that other state and county officials are chosen.
-The current commissioners are Brandon Presley (Northern District), Brent Bailey (Central District) and Dane Maxwell (Southern District).
+The current commissioners are Chris Brown (Northern District), De'Keither Stamps (Central District) and Wayne Carr (Southern District).